cse-sim/cse/doc/src/docs/input-data/sgdist.md

 }}

 <!--
-  ??This can produce some strange arrangements; verify that energy balance can be properly defined in all cases.
+This can produce some strange arrangements; energy balance for this path is not covered by any test case.
+See https://github.com/cse-sim/cse/issues/680.
 -->

 ### sgFSO